Are you struggling to make sense of synthesis essays, unsure where to begin, or how to enhance your writing?

 The explanatory synthesis is intended to explain a particular subject in detail to make it easy to understand for people.
 Refer to the sample essay given below and see what makes it different from a simple synthesis essay.

-The argumentative synthesis is another type of synthesis essay that is intended to present an argument.
+Argumentative synthesis is another type of synthesis essay that is intended to present an argument.
 The writer presents his claim and supports it with facts and evidence to prove it right.
 Check out the sample essay given below to understand how it is different from a general argumentative essay.

 An eminent domain synthesis essay explores the concept of eminent domain, which is the government's authority to take private property for public use.
-This type of synthesis essay delves into various aspects of eminent domain, considering legal, ethical, and social perspectives.
+This type of synthesis essay inquires into various aspects of eminent domain, considering legal, ethical, and social perspectives.

 Here’s an example: